 The difference between gelato and ice cream

-Another big difference: It’s served 10-15 degrees warmer than ice cream.
+Another big difference is that it’s served 10-15 degrees warmer than ice cream.

-Sicilian-style gelato is even more different from ice cream because it uses cornstarch instead of egg yolks to thicken the mixture.
-It also rarely contains cream.
-The base is typically milk, sugar, and cornstarch.
+Sicilian-style gelato is even more different from ice cream.
+Instead of egg yolks it uses cornstarch to thicken the mixture.
+It also rarely has cream.
 The result?
 A lighter and more intensely flavored dessert.

-In the classes we went to, all the recipes we made included a little cream.
-The recipe I’m sharing today also includes a little cream, but it’s primarily made with whole milk.
+In the classes I went to, all the recipes included a little cream.
+The recipe I’m sharing today does too, but it’s mainly made with whole milk.

 Quick Gelato FAQs